These are the degree requirements for students in the AAMW program.

 One summer of approved fieldwork

 Students become eligible to take the M.A.
-Qualifying Examination upon the completion of 8 course units, and must pass the exam before proceeding to the 13th course.
-Students who enter with an MA are encouraged to take their MA exams during their 2nd year of coursework.
+Qualifying Exam upon the completion of 8 course units, and must pass the exam before proceeding to the 13th course.
+Students who enter with an M.A. are encouraged to take their M.A. exam during their 2nd year of coursework.

-MA exams are designed to test of breadth of knowledge.
-MA exams are set by the student’s committee and the AAMW chair.
+The M.A.
+Qualifying Exam is designed to test of breadth of knowledge.
+The exam is set by the student’s committee and the AAMW chair.
 The exam consists of a major field, a minor field, and theory and methodology.
 Students should consult with their committee to define their fields and identify reading lists or other indications of breadth and content.
 Questions in each field typically begin with 6-10 image identifications (except theory and methodology), followed by essay questions.
 In both identifications and essays there is a choice of questions.
 The exam lasts 4 hours.

 The M.A.
 Research Paper